hungovercoders/platform.teamconfig/ReadMe.md

 ### How to Amend Teams

 To amend a team implementation simply open the relevant file in the teams folder, then edit the properties you require ensuring that you adhere to the [schema](/teams/schema/team.schema.json).
-When complete again perform [validation](#how-to-validate-teams-schema)).
+When complete again perform [validation](#how-to-validate-teams-schema).
 If you need to add missing enums that are now part of your organisation please go to ["How to Amend Schema"](#how-to-amend-schema).
 ### How to Amend Schema

-You may need to amend the [schema](/teams/schema/team.schema.json)) to meet local needs, particularly the values available in the lookups for different properties.
+You may need to amend the [schema](/teams/schema/team.schema.json) to meet local needs, particularly the values available in the lookups for different properties.
 For example you may get a a validation failure as follows:

 ```